Baseus Bass BP1 Pro

 Main Differences

-• Ingress Protection (IP) rating is IP55 on Baseus Bass BP1 Pro and IP54 on Huawei FreeBuds SE 4.
+• The Ingress Protection rating is IP55 on the Baseus Bass BP1 Pro and IP54 on the Huawei FreeBuds SE 4.

-• Water resistance is present on Baseus Bass BP1 Pro but not on Huawei FreeBuds SE 4, which is sweat resistant.
+• The Baseus Bass BP1 Pro is water resistant, while the Huawei FreeBuds SE 4 is sweat resistant.

-• Spatial audio support is available on Baseus Bass BP1 Pro but not on Huawei FreeBuds SE 4.
+• Spatial audio support is present on the Baseus Bass BP1 Pro but not available on the Huawei FreeBuds SE 4.

-• Battery life is 12 hours on Baseus Bass BP1 Pro and 10 hours on Huawei FreeBuds SE 4.
+• Battery life is 12 hours on the Baseus Bass BP1 Pro and 10 hours on the Huawei FreeBuds SE 4.

-• Battery life of the charging case is 43 hours on Baseus Bass BP1 Pro and 40 hours on Huawei FreeBuds SE 4.
+• The charging case battery life is 43 hours on the Baseus Bass BP1 Pro and 40 hours on the Huawei FreeBuds SE 4.

-• Charge time is 1.5 hours on Baseus Bass BP1 Pro and 1 hour on Huawei FreeBuds SE 4.
+• Charge time is 1.5 hours on the Baseus Bass BP1 Pro and 1 hour on the Huawei FreeBuds SE 4.

-• Bluetooth version is 6 on Baseus Bass BP1 Pro and 5.4 on Huawei FreeBuds SE 4.
+• The Bluetooth version is 6 on the Baseus Bass BP1 Pro and 5.4 on the Huawei FreeBuds SE 4.

-• LDAC support is available on Baseus Bass BP1 Pro but not on Huawei FreeBuds SE 4.
+• LDAC support is present on the Baseus Bass BP1 Pro but not available on the Huawei FreeBuds SE 4.

-• The find device feature is available on Huawei FreeBuds SE 4 but not on Baseus Bass BP1 Pro.
+• A find device feature is available on the Huawei FreeBuds SE 4 but not present on the Baseus Bass BP1 Pro.

 Specs Comparison